BirdLifeInternational/track2kba/README.md

 Now that we have an idea how the animals are moving, we can start with the process of estimating their space use, and potential sites of aggregation!

-`findScale` provides us with options for setting the all-important smoothing parameter in Kernel Density Estimation.
+`findScale` provides us with options for setting the all-important smoothing parameter in the Kernel Density Estimation.

 If we know our animal uses area-restricted search to locate prey, then we can set the *ARSscale* argument to TRUE.
 This will use First Passage Time analysis to identify the spatial scale at which area-restricted search is occuring.